paraimpu/cagliari-opendata/README.md

 ------------------------------------------------------------
 <a name="getSensorData"></a>
 ### getSensorData(id, startDate, endDate, cb)
-Gets measurement data from for a specific sensor, given its id
+Gets measurement data from for a specific sensor, given its `id`.

+A JSON is returned.

 - `id` is the numeric or string id of the sensor
 - `startDate` a Date representing the start date/time for required measurements (mandatory)